-When the SNB makes profits, it distributes its profits to the confederation and to the cantons.
-In recent years, the Swiss National Bank has done really well on both its gold reserves and its investment portfolio.
+When the SNB makes profits, it distributes them to the confederation and the cantons.
+In recent years, the Swiss National Bank has done well on both its gold reserves and its investment portfolio.

 It is interesting to note that the balance sheet of the SNB as of 2020 was about 850 billion CHF.
 This is more than the GDP of the country.
-In fact, this makes the SNB the central bank with the largest balance in the world in relation to GDP.
+This makes the SNB the central bank with the largest balance to GDP in the world.

 A governing board leads the SNB.
-This board takes decisions on the monetary policy of the country.
-For this, they assess the economy and the forecast of inflation in Switzerland.
+This board makes decisions on the monetary policy of the country.
+For this, they assess the economy and the inflation forecast in Switzerland.
 They do quarterly assessments.
 Currently, the board is governed by Thomas Jordan.
-This balance sheet is mostly in foreign currencies, gold and stocks.
+This balance sheet is mostly in foreign currencies, gold, and stocks.

 Tools of the SNB

-In case of turmoil, the SNB is also able to bail out banks.
-They did this during the financial crisis of 2008-2009 to bail out UBS, the largest bank of Switzerland.
+In case of turmoil, the SNB can also bail out banks.
+They did this during the financial crisis of 2008-2009 to bail out UBS, the largest bank in Switzerland.
 For this, they bought 54 billion CHF of bad assets from UBS so that UBS would have enough liquidities.
 After a few years, the SNB managed to sell back these assets, even making a profit.